 Meanwhile, managers at the city have been told to refer all media inquiries to Ms. Gurrie.
 Previously, managers were trusted to speak directly to journalists without prior approval or vetting.

-The crackdown on interviews with the media came shortly after former director of community engagement and communications Philip Cooper was escorted off city premises on September 20.
+The crackdown on interviews with the media came shortly after former director of community engagement and communications Philip Cooper, who was highly regarded by reporters, was escorted off city premises on September 20.